-Myfanwy is a DPhil candidate at the Oxford Department of International Development.
-She holds a master degree in International Development and Humanitarian Emergencies from the London School of Economics as well as a bachelor degree in History from the University of Bristol.
+Myfanwy is a lecturer in Development Studies at the University of Oxford.
+She holds a DPhil from the Oxford Department of International Development, a master degree in International Development and Humanitarian Emergencies from the London School of Economics as well as a bachelor degree in History from the University of Bristol.
 Her work focuses on humanitarianism, conflict and the Democratic Republic of the Congo.

 Myfanwy James is a research fellow at the London School of Hygiene and Tropical Medicine & DPhil (PhD) graduate from the University of Oxford.
 In this video, she presents her thesis entitled: “Instruments of Identity: Médecins Sans Frontières and Humanitarian Negotiations for Access in the Democratic Republic of the Congo (RDC)”.